hallzy/pickapart-database/README.md

 http://www.pickapart.ca

-A bash script that assumes the use of a mySQL database called "cars", and creates the table to hold all the vehicle data.
+A bash script that assumes the use of a MySQL database called "cars", and creates the table to hold all the vehicle data.

 The script then gathers all the data from the Pick-a-Part website and enters the